disappointingsupernova/gippy/README.md

 Gippy is a bash script that creates a zip archive of a specified directory, encrypts it using GPG, and either emails it to a provided email address or saves it to a specified location.

+## Description

+Gippy automates the process of creating a secure, encrypted backup of a directory and either emailing it or saving it to a specified location.
+The script uses zip to create the archive, gpg to encrypt it, and `sendmail` to send it.
+If command outputs are specified, they are included in the email body.

 ## Features

 - Creates a zip archive of a specified directory.